fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 **Anycast IP even if backends are in multiple regions** to absorb a tax for resiliency, auto-scaling, cross-region, overflow, and cross-region failover.
 **Google network**; high-capacity, high-performance, software defined network, virtualization global networks with subnets, organizations, folders, cross-project networking, peering.
 **Third-Party DDoS**, you can complement the infrastructure with additional security from third-party providers.
-Here's some key concepts: Cloud Armor, Cloud Load Balancing, Cloud Firewall Rules, Service Accounts, separation into front-end and back-end, isolation of resources using separate service accounts between devices.
+Here's some **key concepts**: Cloud Armor, Cloud Load Balancing, Cloud Firewall Rules, Service Accounts, separation into front-end and back-end, isolation of resources using separate service accounts between devices.
 Because of pervasive availability of firewall rules, you don't have to install a router in the network at a particular location to get firewall protection.
 That means you can layer the firewalls as shown in this example, because of pervasive support for Service Accounts you can lock down connections between components.

 When faced with a security question on an exam or in practice, **determine which of the specific technologies or services is being discussed**: Authentication, encryption for example, then determine exactly what the goals are for sufficient security.